Challenge 2: SME R&D Support Programme

 The fashion, textiles and technology related sector is buoyant, innovative and multidisciplinary, informing many adjacent sectors in the wider industry – quite literally from agriculture to advertising.

-This support programme is looking to support small and medium enterprises in the development of the next generation of products, services and experiences in the fashion, textiles and technology sectors, with sustainability at their core.
+This programme is looking to support small and medium enterprises (SMEs) in the research and development of the next generation of products, services and experiences in the fashion, textiles and technology sectors, with sustainability at their core.

 It provides a tailored package of funding combined with academic expertise and strategic business support, benefitting from the multidisciplinary range of expertise from across the BFTT Partnership.

 10 R&D projects have been selected to receive over £1.2 million of funding plus a comprehensive package of support.

 The awarded projects cover a range of sub-sectors and R&D areas, including: bio-material development; woven and non-woven textiles innovation; sustainable surface finishing processes; on-shoring of sustainable manufacturing; and novel digital solutions to crowdsource creativity, increase transparency and accountability in the sector.
 Details over the individual projects can be found below.